Lincoln-Yuji/web-games-app/README.md

 # Web Educative Games

 This is a Work In Progress project.
-This website is under development and the idea is creating a web page where people can play online educative games.
+This website is under development and the idea is to create a web page where people can play online educative games.